polkadot-fellows/runtimes/integration-tests/ahmv2/README.md

 [try-runtime CLI](https://github.com/paritytech/try-runtime-cli).

-Snapshots land in `snapshots/<network>/` (gitignored; override with `SNAP_DIR`) and are kept until you delete them, so development does not re-create them per run.
+Snapshots land in `snapshots/<network>/` (gitignored; override with `SNAP_DIR`) and are kept until you delete them, so development does not re-create them per run — point `SNAP_DIR` at snapshots you already have rather than scraping again.
+Endpoints are overridable with `RC_URI` / `CT_URI`;
+the Kusama relay default is reachable only from inside Parity's network, so supply your own or bring an existing snapshot.

 There is deliberately no CI workflow for this suite: it needs multi-hundred-MB snapshots of live chains, and while the migration is under construction no pull request can break it.
 It runs